arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 [Example in the IDE]()

-This example sketch will show the different components using a screen manager in a 2x2 grid.
+This demo sketch will show the different components using a screen manager in a 2x2 grid.

 ## Next Step
-emWin is a comprehensive library and GUI framework that has a lot of customizability, if you are interested in playing around more with it, you can find many different examples and widgets on the official website for [Segger emWin](https://wiki.segger.com/Main_Page).
+emWin is a comprehensive library and GUI framework that has a lot of customizability, if you are interested in playing around more with it, you can find many different examples and widgets on the official website for [Segger® emWin](https://wiki.segger.com/Main_Page).
 The code on the website can easily be adapted into a sketch for the GIGA Display Shield.